-To prepare for a submission to the IRB, the investigator must develop a protocol, any relevant consent form(s), recruitment materials (written or printed in alternative media), and complete the IRB's electronic application in eIRB.
+To prepare for a submission to the IRB, the investigator must generally develop a protocol (not required for studies that meet the criteria for exemption), any relevant consent form(s), recruitment materials (written or printed in alternative media, as applicable), and complete the IRB's electronic application in eIRB.
 The related pages provide directions for preparing these materials.

 The IRB has implemented the eIRB system.
 The eIRB Portal which provides access to the system. eIRB has been mandatory since August 2009 for all new submissions and all continuing reviews of approved studies.
 All active studies are in the eIRB system.
 The IRB therefore, no longer relies on paper forms.
-However, the IRB still requires written protocols, consent forms and several other documents
+However, the IRB may still require written protocols, consent forms and several other documents.

 Webpage Sections to Assist with Preparing an IRB Submission

 Investigators developing a new clinical research project should start by reviewing the information on the webpages in this section.
 Poorly written protocols and consent forms are probably the two leading causes for delay in IRB approval.
 Putting in time and effort prior to IRB submission can prevent delay in approval.

 This section includes several pages the include discussion of the purpose of the protocol for human subjects research, a discussion of various study designs, guidance on writing a protocol and protocol templates.